JUST729/PixelGame/README.md

 NOTE (again): For game you need to join this site ---->  https://just729.github.io/PixelGameIts/ <----

+Btw make your screen on site 80% for see all map

 Tysm for visiting game
 I love yall 💘
 BYE :3